Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: CCQM and Wavefunction Realism

-is the probability density of particle $k$ in position space: $g(\x_k) d\x_k$ is the probability of finding, upon measurement of position, particle $k$ within volume $d\x_k$ of $\x_k$ in position space.
-We suggest that as well as having this probabilistic interpretation, in CCQM the quantity $g(\x_k)$ can be interpreted realistically as the density of the particle $k$ in position space: it is a projection of the wavefunction from configuration space into position space.
-In the case of a discrete wavefunction, the volume in position space of a single particle $k$ can be defined as the volume for which the quantity $g(\x_k)$ is non-zero.
-(In a discrete physics, integrals are understood to be sums over the relevant range of the parameter(s).)
+We suggest the probability density in position space, $g(\x_k)$, (Eq.~(\ref{Eq:PosnProb})), can be interpreted realistically as the density of the particle $k$ in position space: it is a projection of the wavefunction from configuration space into position space.
+In the case of a discrete wavefunction, the volume in position space of a single particle $k$ can be defined as the volume for which the quantity $g(\x_k)$ is non-zero. \citet[52--62]{bell1987} also argues that a realist ontology for quantum mechanics should include what he calls `local beables'---objects having approximately determinate locations in $3D$ position space.
+For particles in the wavefunction of a macroscopic object, $g(\x_{k})$ is a local beable.

 As discussed in Sect.\ \ref{Sec:SolnMeasProb}, macroscopic systems of strongly interacting particles are described by separate wavefunctions, each confined to a localized region, so that $g(\x_k)$ is well localized in position space for the particles in these systems.
 This corresponds to the macroscopic world as we are aware of it, thus providing an account of the world compatible with our experience.